AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 There is a new Cmm data type:

-- **`ZipCfg`** contains a generic zipper-based control-flow graph data type.
+- [compiler/cmm/ZipCfg.hs](/trac/ghc/browser/ghc/compiler/cmm/ZipCfg.hs) contains a generic zipper-based control-flow graph data type.
 It is generic in the sense that it's polymorphic in the type of **middle nodes** and **last nodes** of a block.
 (Middle nodes don't do control transfers; last nodes only do control transfers.)
 There are extensive notes at the start of the module.

   The key types it defines are: